-William Wetmore Story earned a law degree from Harvard in 1840, but eight years later abandoned the law to become a sculptor.
-He moved to Rome in 1850, where he was considered a modern Michelangelo.
+William Wetmore Story earned a law degree from Harvard in 1840, but eight years later abandoned the law for sculpting.
+He then moved to Rome in 1850, where people called him a modern Michelangelo.

-While in Rome, he carved a bust of his father now at Harvard and a life-size statue of Cleopatra, which Nathaniel Hawthorne described with admiration in The Marble Faun.
-In 1877 he returned to the United States and gave a series of lectures about art on the East Coast.
+While in Rome, he carved a bust of his father, now at Harvard.
+He also carved a life-size statue of Cleopatra, which Nathaniel Hawthorne described with admiration in The Marble Faun.
+In 1877 he returned to the United States and gave a series of lectures about art.

-He told the committee that 'persons qualified to pronounce judgment' disliked the Mills design.
-He suggested modifying the memorial so it would be an ornament to the city.
+He told the committee that “persons qualified to pronounce judgment” disliked the Mills design.
+He suggested modifying the memorial as “an ornament to the city.”

 “We believe the nation has now escaped the peril of having that structure made a huge specimen of American bad taste,” wrote one reporter.

-Story proposed instead encasing the obelisk in marble, putting a portico at the base with a statue of Washington on one side and a statue of Liberty on the other.
+Story proposed instead encasing the obelisk in marble.
+He also suggested putting a portico at the base with a statue of Washington on one side and a statue of Liberty on the other.

-America would be stuck with the obelisk.
+America got stuck with the obelisk.
 Wrote Mary Elizabeth Phillips in Reminiscences of William Wetmore Story, Congressmen had

-Work on the Washington Monument resumed in 1878.
-Rock from a different quarry was used, so the monument is colored slightly differently above the 152-foot mark.
-It's been called a testimony to anti-immigrant rage.
+Work on the Washington Monument resumed in 1878 with rock from a different quarry.
+So the monument has a slightly differently color above the 152-foot mark.
+It’s been called a testimony to anti-immigrant rage.

 Another Story statue does sit on the National Mall: his statue of Joseph Henry, the scientist who served as the first secretary of the Smithsonian Institution.
 His statue of Col. William Prescott stands in Charlestown, Mass.